 10. You may need to tweak your layers and tweens to get the right effect.
 You might also want to change the length of video or animations to create more randomness and variation in the output.
 You can also use blends between the two video layers to create some interesting effects - just remember to experiment with all of the MovieClip Properties in the Properties Panel.

-Read the next Assessment Task (3) to see what the requirements are - basically you can create any project you want that combines video and Flash. we can discuss your ideas and see what's feasible in the short timeframe.
+Read the Assessment Task (2) brief to see what the requirements are - basically you can create any project you want that combines video and Flash. we can discuss your ideas and see what's feasible in the short timeframe.

 Homework / Readings

-Prepare some video footage to be used in your assessment task.
+Prepare your video footage to be used in your assessment task if you haven't already.
 Experiment with Flash if you can.